zomia-bootcamp/react-jsx/README.md

 2. Locate the JSX structure inside the `return` statement.
 3. Add a button element (`<button>`) at the desired location within the JSX structure.
 This button will serve as the "Random Quote" button.
 4. Assign an `onClick` event handler to the button element, using the provided code snippet: `onClick={handleRandomQuote}`.
 5. Define the `handleRandomQuote` function within the `Quote` component.
-This function will be responsible for selecting a random quote from the `quotes` array and updating the component state.
+This function will be responsible for selecting a random quote from the `quotes` array and updating the displayed quote.
 6. Inside the `handleRandomQuote` function, use the provided code snippet to generate a random index and store it in a variable: `const randomIndex = Math.floor(Math.random() * quotes.length);`.
 7. Retrieve the randomly selected quote from the `quotes` array using the random index: `const randomQuote = quotes[randomIndex];`.
-8. Update the component state to reflect the selected quote, using the provided code snippet as a guide: `setState(randomQuote);` (replace `setState` with the appropriate state updater function for your component).
-9. Modify the JSX structure inside the `return` statement to display the selected quote using the appropriate state or variable values.
+8. Modify the JSX structure inside the `return` statement to display the selected quote by replacing the existing quote content with `randomQuote.title` and `randomQuote.src` in the appropriate places.
-10. Save the changes to `Quote.js`.
+9. Save the changes to `Quote.js`.
-11. Open the file where you are using the `Quote` component.
-12. If necessary, update the import statement to reflect the correct file path.
-13. Start the development server to see the rendered UI in your browser.
-14. Test the functionality by clicking the "Random Quote" button.
+10. Test the functionality by clicking the "Random Quote" button.
 You should see a random quote being displayed each time the button is clicked.

 Expected Result:
 After completing the steps, you should have a working "Random Quote" button in the `Quote` component.
 Clicking the button will select a random quote from the `quotes` array and display it on the page.
 Each click should result in a different quote being shown.

-Bonus:
-Once you've completed the task, you can further enhance the UI by adding styling to the button or displaying additional information related to the selected quote.
-You can also consider adding functionality to prevent the same quote from being selected consecutively or adding a reset button to start the random selection process again.

 Remember to consult the React documentation or other learning resources for guidance and assistance while completing this task.
 Happy coding!